 The South Australian Employment Tribunal has power to deal with underpayment of wages claims for both State and Commonwealth awards, enterprise agreements or contracts of employment.
-For information on the process of making a claim, see the guide to monetary claims information provided by the Court.
+For information on the process of making a claim, see the South Australian Employment Tribunal website.

 Underpayment of wages claims must be made within 6 years of the date that the payment became due, however only 3 years for unpaid Long Service Leave claims.